TheoGvl/Personal-Anime-List/README.md

 AnimeVault is constantly improving.
 Here is a sneak peek at what is planned for future updates:
 * **User Accounts & Authentication:** Support for multiple users with private, secure logins and independent lists.
 * **Database Migrations:** Seamless backend updates utilizing Alembic/Flask-Migrate so you never have to reset your database when new features drop.
-* **Stats Dashboard:** Visual charts and graphs breaking down your watch history, favorite genres, and total days watched.
+* **Global Stats Dashboard:** Visual charts and graphs breaking down your entire watch history, favorite genres, and total days watched.
 * **Smart Recommendations:** Personalized anime suggestions based on your highly-rated shows.

 ## Tech Stack